shieldgenerator7/DnD-Stories/Library/Class_RealityBender.md

 -   Block (Abjuration): As a reaction, block all damage that would be dealt to you until the end of the turn.
 Not bound to Spell Duration.
 -   Tether (Abjuration): As a bonus action, choose a creature within Cast Range, and a point or object within Cast Range.
 That creature can’t move more than 30ft from the point or object by nonmagical means.
 If the creature manages to get 35ft or more from the point or object, this effect ends early.
 -   Opine (Enchantment): State your opinion, and all creatures within Cast Range that can receive your communication and know the language must make a Charisma saving throw.
 On a failure, they agree with your opinion unquestionably.
--   Sway (Enchantment): Choose a creature within Cast Range
+-   Sway (Enchantment): Choose a creature within Cast Range.
+They must make a Charisma saving throw, and on a failure, you get to decide what bonus action they take on their next turn.
 -   Materialmorph (Transmutation): Choose an object within Cast Range and that can fit into a 1ft cube.
 It becomes a material of your choosing, gaining the stats and effects of that new material.
 -   Petmorph (Transmutation): Choose a creature within Cast Range and that can fit into a 1ft cube.
 It becomes another creature of your choice that can also fit into a 1ft cube.
 -   Disguise (Illusion): Change your appearance, your voice, and your smell.
 -   Hallucination (Illusion): A target creature sees what you want them to see.
 You can also make them not see something that is there.
 The creature can make an Intelligence check, and on a success, discern that the hallucinations aren’t real.
 -   Stasis (Evocation): Choose a creature.
 That creature can’t move or take actions, bonus actions, or reactions.
 They are immune to all damage and can’t be targeted or effected by any spell.
 If they are unconscious, they don’t make death saves but also can’t be stabilized.
 -   Energy Blast (Evocation): Make a ranged spell attack against a creature you can see within Cast Range.
 On a hit, the creature takes 1d12 damage with a damage type of your choice: cold, fire, acid, lightning, thunder.
--   Wake (Necromancy): Choose a creature that died within the last 10 seconds.
+-   Wake (Necromancy): Choose a creature within your Cast Range that died within your Spell Duration.
 They get up with 10 temporary hit points.
 They can move and attack like normal but can’t cast spells.
 If they make death saving throws, they do so at advantage.
 If they die for good or stabilize, this effect ends early.
 -   Necrofy (Necromancy): Choose a creature within Cast Range.
 It must succeed on a Constitution saving throw, or it becomes weak to necrotic damage, and takes an extra 1d4 necrotic damage whenever it takes other types of damage.

 You can learn an additional bending trick at levels 6, 10, 14, 17, 18, and 20.
 You may not learn a bending trick more than once, and you may not replace a bending trick you know with a new bending trick.